oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

    Some important details about these secrets:

-   - Make sure to enclose your values in double quotes and perform necessary escaping to prevent the shell from modifying the values before the secret values are set.
+   - Make sure to enclose your values in double quotes and perform the necessary escaping to prevent the shell from modifying the values before the secret values are set.
-   - Choosing passwords and usernames:
+   - Choosing passwords and user names:
-      - Set variables `WEBLOGIC_USERNAME` and `WEBLOGIC_PASSWORD` with a username and password of your choice.
+      - Set the variables `WEBLOGIC_USERNAME` and `WEBLOGIC_PASSWORD` with a user name and password of your choice.
         The password should be at least eight characters long and include at least one digit.
         Remember what you specified.
 These credentials may be needed again later.
-      - Set variable `WEBLOGIC_WDT_PASSWORD` with a password of your choice.
+      - Set the variable `WEBLOGIC_WDT_PASSWORD` with a password of your choice.

    - The WebLogic credentials secret:
       - It is required and must contain `username` and `password` fields.